Music and Culture

 - Taught in:

-Primarily seminar-based, illustrated with audiovisual examples from both the Western and non-Western music worlds.
+A lecture-based course, illustrated with audiovisual examples from both the Western and non-Western music worlds.
 It will be organized around four themes central to ethno-musicology:

 - Performance and orality (the concept of performance; the relationship of music to other types of performance such as dance and drama; orality as a means of trans-mission; improvisation);